JohnFJ12/FinalProject-JFJ/README.md

+Modules
-Modules: Basically just incorporated heavily the Tkinter Module and the Sympy Module.
-Incorporated integrate, parser_expr and cross, dot and matrixes from sympy.
-From Tkinter I learned heavily how to create a window and close it but at the same time create a new one with just the use of a button created with tkinter.
-I also incorporated the tkinter.Label, tkinter.Tk() to create a new window and tkinter.attributes to be able to full screen the window.
-Tkinter.Text was also important because it allowed me to create a space where I could retrieve the user input easily.
+I mainly used the Tkinter and Sympy modules for this project.
+For Sympy, I worked with functions like integrate, parse_expr, cross, dot, and matrix operations.
+With Tkinter, I learned how to create and close windows, and how to open new ones using buttons.
+I also used tkinter.Label and tkinter.Tk() to create new windows and tkinter.attributes to set them to fullscreen.
+Tkinter.Text was super helpful for creating a space to easily retrieve user input.

-Problem 1: Latex wasn’t exactly compliant with a Tkinter TextBox

-I believed that I would be
+Challenges
-able to print formatted integrals in a tkinter label I was not so wrong but it was far more complicated than I believed because I found that it was possible through more research on how to display Latex on tkinter but it involved also using matplotlib but it was far to complicated to get to work in a short amount of time

-Went around this by using ASCII art instead and .format to implement bounds on the integral to get it to look as best as possible
+•	Problem 1: Latex Compatibility with Tkinter Textbox I initially thought I could print formatted integrals in a Tkinter label.
+After more research, I found that it was possible to display LaTeX in Tkinter, but it required using Matplotlib, which was a bit too complicated for my timeline.
+So, I worked around it by using ASCII art and .format to approximate integral bounds and make it look as close as possible.

-Problem 2: In order to simulate a chatbot typing I had to print letter by letter but .sleep() didnt work well with tkinter
+	•	Problem 2: Simulating a Typing Effect for a Chatbot To simulate a chatbot typing, I needed to print text letter-by-letter, but .sleep() didn’t work well with Tkinter.
+I fixed this by using tkinter.after(), which let me create a mini typing simulation module.
+It uses a for loop to insert each character in a text box every 100 ms to mimic typing.

-Easily overcame this with the tkinter.after() function which enabled me to create my own mini typingsimu module which allowed me to traverse the string that is wanted to be displayed in a textbox using a for loop and insert it character by character each 100 ms appart to simulate the typing.

-Problem 3: Sympy Cross Product printed as a list rather than a formatted vector

-Easily overcame this by just formatting a string with the results depending on the index.
-So for example the x part of the vector would be printed alongside i by just doing whatever the crossproduct list name is [0] and + "i"
+	•	Problem 3: Formatting Sympy’s Cross Product Output Sympy’s cross function returned a list instead of a nicely formatted vector.
+I got around this by formatting the output myself—adding “i,” “j,” and “k” to the appropriate indices in the list.

-Things I learned
+What I Learned

-I learned a significant amount working with the tkinter module and the sympy module.
-I believe that I barely touched the surface using the modules in this project and I hope to learn more as I continue to expand on this project.
-I thought that some understanding of calculus was required to fully bring this project to its fruicion but I was mistaken because Sympy was mostly doing all the work.

-Overall, I really enjoyed working through this project and hope to continue to expand it more in the future.
+Working with Tkinter and Sympy taught me a lot.
+I realized I’d barely scratched the surface of what these modules can do, and I’m excited to keep expanding on this project.
+Surprisingly, I didn’t need a deep understanding of calculus—Sympy handled most of the heavy lifting.
+Overall, I had a lot of fun with this project and hope to keep building on it!